 Amortization and Depreciation Expense.
-Amortization of intangible assets decreased slightly to \$418,000 in the first quarter of fiscal 2007 compared to \$435,000 in the prior year's first quarter.
-The Company has not completed an analysis of the allocation of goodwill related to its purchase during the fourth quarter of fiscal 2006 of a practice with offices in Bangalore and Mumbai, India or of the purchase of the remaining 20% of the stock of Nordic Spring in Sweden in the first quarter of fiscal 2007.
+Amortization of intangible assets decreased to \$254,000 in the first quarter of fiscal 2008 compared to \$418,000 in the prior year's first quarter.
+The Company has not completed an analysis of the allocation of goodwill related to its purchase of Compliance Solutions (UK) Ltd. in the first quarter of fiscal 2008.
 The Company will consider a number of factors in performing this valuation, including a valuation of identifiable intangible assets but does not expect such a valuation to cause a material change in amortization.
-Pending completion of these reviews, amortization is expected to be \$1,381,000 in fiscal 2007.

-Depreciation expense increased from \$492,000 for the three months ended August 31, 2005 to \$1.4 million for the three months ended August 31, 2006.
-The increase in depreciation was related to a higher asset base due to the investments made in offices relocated or expanded since August 2005, and investments in the Company's new operating system and other information technology.
-Also, in October 2005, the Company completed the purchase of an office building in Irvine, California for approximately \$9.3 million.
-The Company expects to transition its corporate office and domestic service center to the new location during fiscal 2007.
-As the Company completes the implementation of its information technology system, makes improvements to the new office building in anticipation of the corporate relocation and invests in expanded or new office space for existing offices, it is expected that the Company's depreciation expense will increase.
+Depreciation expense increased from \$1.4 million for the three months ended August 31, 2006 to \$1.9 million for the three months ended August 31, 2007.
+The increase in depreciation was related to a higher asset base due to the investments made in offices relocated or expanded since August 2006, and investments in the Company's new operating system and other information technology.
+Also, in October 2005, the Company completed the purchase of an office building in Irvine, California for approximately \$9.3 million to use as its corporate office and domestic service center.
+The Company moved to the new location in July 2007.
+As the Company continues to invest in new offices and in expanded or new space for existing offices, the Company expects that depreciation expense will increase.

 Interest Income.
-During the first quarter of fiscal 2007, interest income was \$1.9 million compared to interest income of \$972,000 in the quarter ended August 31, 2005.
-The increase in interest income is a combination of a higher average cash balance available for investment in the first quarter of fiscal 2007 and the improved interest rates available year over year.
+During the first quarter of fiscal 2008, interest income was \$2.5 million compared to interest income of \$1.9 million in the quarter ended August 31, 2006.
+The increase in interest income is due to a combination of a higher average cash balance available for investment in the first quarter of fiscal 2008 and the improved interest rates available year over year.
+In August 2007, the Company paid a special dividend to its shareholders of approximately \$61.0 million and, as a result, anticipates that its interest income will decline during fiscal 2008 if rates are constant.

 The Company has invested available cash in money market and commercial paper investments that have been classified as cash equivalents due to the short maturities of these investments.
-In addition, as of August 31, 2006, the Company has \$45.0 million of investments in government-agency bonds with remaining maturity dates between three months and one year from the balance sheet date classified as short-term investments and considered "held-to-maturity" securities.
-In addition, the Company also holds \$58.0 million in government-agency bonds with maturity dates in excess of one year from the balance sheet date.
-The bonds, classified as long-term investments, mature through July 2008 and have coupon rates ranging from 4.4% to 5.7%.
-These investments have been classified in the August 31, 2006 consolidated balance sheet as "held-to-maturity" securities.
+As of August 31, 2007, the Company also has \$40.0 million of investments in government-agency bonds with remaining maturity dates between three months and one year from the balance sheet date, which are classified as short-term investments and considered "held-to-maturity" securities.
+In addition, the Company also holds \$54.0 million in government-agency bonds with maturity dates in excess of one year from the balance sheet date.
+These bonds, classified as long-term investments, mature through July 2009, have coupon rates ranging from 5.25% to 5.55% and have been classified in the August 31, 2007 consolidated balance sheet as "held-to-maturity" securities.